The mission of the Nagel Institute for the Study of World Christianity is to accomplish significant work in the

 Why Calvin University?

 Calvin University is not a large institution of higher learning, and its main purpose is the education of undergraduates, not the advancement of knowledge via research and postgraduate education.
 Even so, Calvin has a strong record of encouraging and supporting scholarship, and it is one of the leading institutions among North American Christian colleges and universities for promoting rigorous inquiry from Christian perspectives.
 Calvin is home now to eleven institutes and study centers, the oldest of which, the Calvin Center for Christian Scholarship, was founded some thirty years ago and is today an endowed program for scholarly research and publication with dozens of volumes produced under its sponsorship.

 Calvin’s faculty has a growing investment in studies pertaining to Christianity in the global south and east.
 Beyond the experts who planned the Nagel Institute is a critical mass of teacher-scholars, perhaps as many as one quarter of the 300 total full-time faculty, who have interests along these lines.
 Calvin’s curriculum reflects these interests, most notably with concentrations in international development studies, African and African diaspora studies, and Asian studies.

 Calvin’s students, too, are increasingly “world Christian” in their outlook.
-The college ranks fourth in the nation among baccalaureate colleges and universities in the number of students who study abroad.
+The university ranks fourth in the nation among baccalaureate colleges and universities in the number of students who study abroad.
 In February 2006, Calvin students organized a Faith and International Development Conference that attracted 350 participants, mostly students, from across the continent.
 So the Nagel Institute’s planners judge that Calvin University will provide a supportive and stimulating home, and that the Institute can be of concrete benefit to its on-campus constituency in an area of great local interest.

 Where does the name, “Nagel,” come from?